 Family Playlists are home-learning assignments for students in grades 3-8.
 It provides a way for teachers and families to partner and support student learning.
 Research shows that the most impactful family engagement involves families supporting their children’s learning at home.
 The Family Playlists tool from PowerMyLearning is a fantastic resource for educators looking for a way to empower families as learning partners (you might have seen them mentioned in this New York Times article earlier this month).

 When a teacher assigns a Family Playlist, family members receive a text message alert translated into their home language.
 Their child first completes a sequence of digital activities on their own to review content.
 This could include watching a short instructional video or practicing a strategy using a game—all designed to check their understanding.
-Once they are finished, the student will complete a collaborative activity with their family partner at home where they “teach” the concept they learned in class.
+Once they are finished, the student will complete a collaborative activity with their family partner at home.
+With this activity they “teach” the concept they learned in class.

 Students as Teachers

 Taking on the role of teacher can help students gain a deeper understanding of a topic.
-Since the family partner takes on the role of “student,” all families can participate, regardless of their comfort level with a particular subject area or topic.
+Since the family partner takes on the role of “student,” all families can participate.
+This is regardless of their comfort level with a particular subject area or topic.

 After completing the activity, the family partner provides feedback to the teacher on how well the child understood the concept.
 Teachers receive real-time reports including this meaningful feedback, which allows for rich family-teacher communication around learning.